 Start with the basics on how to write a business letter using a general format, and review various business letter templates.
 In addition, you can look at these employment-related business letter examples.
 Review more details about formatting and take a look at another example of a business letter format.

-If you like to learn by looking at examples, there are many types of business letters to choose from, such as cover letters, interview thank you letters, follow-up letters, job acceptance or rejection letters, resignation letters, and appreciation letters.
-You’ll find all those along with business and employment-related letter samples in this review of letter samples.
+If you like to learn by looking at examples, there are many types of business letters to choose from, such as cover letters, interview thank-you letters, follow-up letters, job acceptance or rejection letters, resignation letters, and appreciation letters.
+You’ll find all those along with samples of business and employment-related letters in this review of letter samples.

 Not all business letters are printed out and mailed.
 If you plan to send an email, review these guidelines for professional emails and letter writing.